duckdb/duckdb-web/docs/guides/performance/my_workload_is_slow.md

 1. Is the workload running [in parallel](how_to_tune_workloads#paralellism)?
 Use `htop` or the operating system's task manager to observe this.
 1. Is DuckDB using too many threads?
 Try [limiting the amount of threads](how_to_tune_workloads#parallelism-multi-core-processing).

 Are you aware of other common issues?
-If so, please click the _Report Issue_ button above and describe them along with their workarounds.
+If so, please click the _Report content issue_ link below and describe them along with their workarounds.